 In addition to the physiological benefits of lactate buffering and improved power, these shorter, more intense efforts will make the longer races feel more comfortable.

 For many, racing is the reason we train—and American runners love to race.
 A recent study by the Chicago Area Runners Association found that its average member raced an astounding 30 times annually.

 Racing is the opportunity to test our body against others and ourselves.
 However, when planning a race season, be sure to plan non-race weeks—even during your peak racing season.

 These off weeks will give you the opportunity to work on aerobic strength with longer runs or speedwork with fartleks or hill repeats—which might have been compromised if you had a race on the week's schedule.

 In fact, don't schedule more than six or seven races in the final 12 weeks leading into your goal race.

 Road runners rarely venture off the pavement during training or competition, as the uneven footing associated with cross-country, trail or track racing may appear daunting.
 However, by mixing up your normal routine and adding some races on non-traditional surfaces, you will improve your balance, coordination and equilibrium for road running.

-As you plan your road routine, try tossing in a cross-country or local track race.
+As you plan your road routine, try tossing in one of these more non-traditional options to mix up your training.
 Your road running self will thank you.